-This story first appeared in the August 2012 issue of DOTmed Business News
+From the August 2012 issue of DOTmed HealthCare Business News magazine

 Mergers and acquisitions have always been routine in the medical equipment parts sector, but experts note a major surge in recent years.
 It has become increasingly evident that unless a company has a niche model that is not easily duplicated, it has difficulty competing against those with greater resources.

 Accelerate your ROI with our Black Diamond Certified refurbished systems.
 One year warranty - ISO 13485 Certified - FDA registered - Over 65k parts in inventory

 “When you think about it, parts are a critical component of daily operations for a service provider,” says Mark Suffridge, vice president and general manager of ReMedPar Inc., a centralized source for quality assured diagnostic imaging parts and technical support.
 ReMedPar acquires systems from around the world and utilizes rigorous ISO-90001:2008 certified processes to test and qualify parts before placing them in finished goods.

 “It is only natural that service organizations would look to acquire or merge with parts organizations as a way to enhance their own supply chain,” he adds.

 Recent mergers and acquisitions include the ARAMARK Healthcare/MasterPlan Inc./ReMedPar merger and the Philips Healthcare/AllParts Medical acquisition.
 Additionally, this year alone, BC Technical Inc., a large third-party dealer and servicer of molecular imaging equipment and parts, acquired three companies: Consus Medical Imaging, Xpert, Inc. and RA services, Inc.

 “I am seeing service organizations buying parts companies to bring as much in-house as they can,” says Ken Smith, executive VP of sales and service for BC Technical.
 His company stocks around 40,000 parts in inventory.